 This is by far the easiest way to save energy in the lab.
 Simply turn off any unused equipment, especially equipment that maintains temperature, as those draw the most power.
-One way to do this is to use outlet timers, which ensure equipment is ready to use when needed, but is turned off during quite hours.
+One way to do this is to use outlet timers, which ensure equipment is ready to use when needed, but is turned off during quiet hours.
 Outlet timers can save 10% of energy annually.
 If you'd like more information on how to make general lab equipment more efficient, Science recently published this article.

-Green Labs is developing colour coded stickers that can be added to equipment to communicate to lab members what the various energy needs are for each piece of equipment:
+Green Labs Certified labs have access to colour coded stickers that can communicate to lab members what the various energy needs are for each piece of equipment: